Cum ex Apostolatus Officio History and Status

 the 1917 Code came into force, some Sedevacantists will argue that its penal

-legislation was based, not merely on Church law, but on Divine law, and therefore remains in force.
+legislation was not mere based on ecclesiastical law, but on Divine law, and therefore remains in force.
 They will then point to

 the fact that Cum Ex Apostolatus is